 But how about the payments to recipients that don’t accept cards?

 Step 3: Now put your expenses that you can’t pay by credit card onto your credit card

 All businesses also have regular payments that cannot be made by credit card - these are usually your main overheads and are significantly larger and recurring in nature.
 These include your rental, payroll, supplier invoices and more - and they need to be made via GIRO, cheque or bank transfer.
 This prevents us from being able to take advantage of the credit card rewards that we’re so used to.

 With a platform like CardUp however, you’ll be able to make these payments through your credit card - your recipient doesn’t even need to know as they’ll simply receive the payment as a regular bank transfer.
 It is really easy and can save you a lot of time and money by allowing you to schedule your payments in advance, earning you air miles as you spend.
 Now you can increase your credit card spend without having to spend more money than you already do.

 - Set up your free CardUp account in seconds.
 No registration is needed by your recipient to receive payment.

 - Select the type of payment you want and choose to pay with your preferred credit card.
 You can schedule payments far in advance, make a one-off payment or schedule recurring ones.

-- Three business days prior to the payment due date, your credit card is charged for the payment plus a CardUp fee of up to just 2.6%.
+In as soon as one business day prior to the payment due date, your credit card is charged for the payment plus a CardUp fee of up to just 2.6%.